Cox proportional-hazards regression

-Select: A selection criterion to include only a selected subgroup of cases in the graph.
+Filter: A filter to include only a selected subgroup of cases in the graph.

 In the example (taken from Bland, 2000), "survival time" is the time to recurrence of gallstones following dissolution (variable Time).
 Recurrence is coded in the variable Recurrence (1= yes, 0 =No).
 Predictor variables are Dis (= number of months previous gallstones took to dissolve), Mult (1 in case of multiple previous gallstones, 0 in case of single previous gallstones), and Diam (maximum diameter of previous gallstones).

 This table shows the number of cases that reached the endpoint (Number of events), the number of cases that did not reach the endpoint (Number censored), and the total number of cases.